SubconsciousCompute/android_rust_service/README.md

 A demo Android App with foreground service using Rust Native Libraries.
 The service does file-system monitoring and makes the logs available at http://localhost:3000/fs.

+_This demo is not tested on Windows.
+PR welcome!_

 ## Getting Started On Linux

 A `docker-compose.yml` and `Dockerfile` are available in this repository. `docker compose up` should build and run the app.